oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 ## NetApp Campus Workshop 2013

-Details for this workshop are still to be confirmed, with a target date of January 22-24, 2013 at [NetApp's Sunnyvale, California, US headquarters](http://maps.google.com/maps/place?cid=7052473688898245753&q=netapp+headquarters+sunnyvale&hl=en&t=h&cd=1&cad=src:ppiwlink&ei=PLyqT72BNsf9kAXkxpzeBA&sig2=DivLR8aVzWexkjnlAxpuGw&dtab=2).
+Details for this workshop are still to be confirmed, with a confirmed date of January 22-24, 2013 at [NetApp's Sunnyvale, California, US headquarters](http://maps.google.com/maps/place?cid=7052473688898245753&q=netapp+headquarters+sunnyvale&hl=en&t=h&cd=1&cad=src:ppiwlink&ei=PLyqT72BNsf9kAXkxpzeBA&sig2=DivLR8aVzWexkjnlAxpuGw&dtab=2).
+More information will be added to this entry closer to the event.

 ## Intel Campus Workshop 2013